liles-eric/PowerBI/docs/notes/standard-scripts-and-code/2-dax/3-documentation/base-measures-documentation.md

 ### Recommended Visuals:
 - **Column Chart**: Displays the number of distinct items in the inventory.
 - **KPI Visual**: Highlights the total number of distinct items.
+- **Pie Chart**: Can also be used to represent the proportion of items in various categories.

 ---